Hacking Chinese

 Skritter combines the power of active recall and spaced repetition with unique features for learning to read and write Chinese characters.

-Lazy is just another word for efficient, after all.
+Lazy is just another word for efficient.

 Chinese-specific learning and reviewing done right

 2. Purpose-written example sentences, curated definitions and professional audio mean you will learn much more than just writing the characters.
 Many other services use computer-synthesised audio and automatically generated definitions and sentences, which might work for advanced students, but certainly not for beginner and intermediate learners.
+It’s worth paying extra for high-quality content if you have the means to do so.

 Skritter: More than just a review tool